Aza-Spearal/Trajectories-LCM/README.md

 To execute it, you will need a text dataset and the Large Concept Model (LCM) repository, available at: https://github.com/facebookresearch/large_concept_model.

-Replace the builder.py and archs.py files with the corresponding versions from the large_concept_model/lcm/models/base_lcm/ directory.
+Replace the builder.py and archs.py files with the corresponding files from the large_concept_model/lcm/models/base_lcm/ directory.

 ### Workflow